You have questions. We have answers.

 - Writing skills

-- Motivation and leadership potential (as assessed in the essay)
+- Motivation and leadership potential (as assessed in an essay)

 - Interpersonal skills (as assessed in an interview)